arainko/ducktape/docs/fallible_transformations/fallible_transformations.md

 }
 ```

-Non-fallible config options are a subtype of fallible configs, i.e. all the things mentioned in [`Configuring transformations`](#configuring-transformations) are also applicable to fallible configurations.
+Non-fallible config options are a subtype of fallible configs, i.e. all the things mentioned in [`configuring transformations`](../total_transformations/configuring_transformations.md) are also applicable to fallible configurations.

 ### Product configurations